-On the Humanities Diploma you can therefore choose three from the following subjects: Cultural Studies, English, Geography, History, Psychology or Sociology.
+On the Humanities Diploma you can therefore choose three from the following subjects: English Language, History, Psychology and Sociology.
 In addition there will be core components such as study skills, ICT, English and Maths.

 Students are advised to organise their own work experience after consultation with universities.

 The course runs from September until June.
 The precise days and times you will need to attend will depend on the combination of subjects you decide to study.
 This will be explained to you and discussed in detail prior to an offer of a place being made.